piitrii/WordWhiz/README.md

 # WordWhiz
-Help children (and parents) to learn vocabulary.
+Help children (and parents) to learn foreign vocabulary.

 This program can be used as a game-like tool for learning new words.
 It is possible to use prepared word lists e.g. based on a textbook